hadoov/hadoov.github.io/aboutme.md

 Pre-College Degree in Mathematics and Physics
 2003 - 2004

-Allame Helli High School (Affiliated with NODET1), Tehran, Iran
+Allame Helli High School (Affiliated with NODET), Tehran, Iran
 Diploma in Mathematics and Physics
 2000 - 2003